daisyworld1/Data-Science-Projects-in-R/Airbnb_New_Users_v2.md

 ### Logistic Regression

-Before make the prediction, we need to have a new dataset that's suitable for the logistic regression model.
+Before making predictions, we need to have a new dataset that's suitable for the logistic regression model.
 We will remove any observations with missing values and only keep the attributes that are relevant to predicting the country_destination.
 By using logistic regression, we can find relationships between two variable where the predicted variable is binomial while holding other variables constant.
 In this case, I will explore the relationship between gender and the country_destination.

 ``` r